-In 2018, Canada and the US implemented nationwide bans on partially hydrogenated oils, the main source of industrially-produced trans fat.
-Canada and the US both require trans fat to be labeled on packaged food.
+In 2018, the U.S. and Canada implemented nationwide bans on partially hydrogenated oils, the main source of TFA.
+In addition, each nation requires TFA to be labeled on packaged foods.

-South Africa has best practice mandatory limits on industrially-produced trans fat in foods, fats and oils since 2011.
+South Africa has instituted mandatory limits on TFA in foods, fats and oils since 2011.

 THE MIDDLE EAST

 The Islamic Republic of Iran has set mandatory TFA limits of 2% in cooking oils and 5% in fats and oils in other foods.
 Saudi Arabia banned partially hydrogenated oils in January 2020.
 The Gulf Cooperation Council (GCC) Standardization Organization adopted a ban on partially hydrogenated oils in July 2021 and recommended its implementation in all GCC-member states (Saudi Arabia, Bahrain, Jordan, Kuwait, UAE, Qatar).
 Saudi Arabia, Bahrain, Jordan, Kuwait, Israel, UAE, Qatar and Oman now require TFA labeling on packaged foods.

 Argentina, Colombia and Ecuador have set TFA limits to 2% in fats and oils and 5% in foods), while Chile and Uruguay have 2% TFA limits that apply to all foods, fats and oils.
 Peru and Brazil have banned the use of partially hydrogenated oils since 2021.
 Paraguay will limit TFA to 2% in all fats, oils and foods by 2024.